-2012 2011
+2013 2012

 \$'000 \$'000

-At 1 January 57 38
+At 1 January 29 57

-Charge for the year (28) 19
+Charge for the year (22) (28)

-At 31 December 29 57
+At 31 December 7 29

 - (b) Other receivables are non-interest bearing and have repayment terms between 30 to 90 days.
 Other balances within trade and other receivables do not contain impaired assets and are not past due.
-It is expected that these other balances will be received when due. - (c) The related party receivable of \$464,000 was a loan to a company controlled by a Director of a subsidiary.
-The loan was repaid during the current year. - (d) Fair value
+It is expected that these other balances will be received when due. - (c) Fair value

 The carrying value for trade and other receivables is assumed to approximate their fair value.
-The maximum exposure to credit risk is the fair value of receivables. - (e) Foreign exchange and interest rate risk

-Details regarding foreign exchange and interest rate risks exposure are disclosed in Note 24.
+The maximum exposure to credit risk is the fair value of receivables. - (d) Foreign exchange and interest rate risk Details regarding foreign exchange and interest rate risks exposure are disclosed in Note 23.